minhthanh3145/REST-Controller/README.md

 # REST-Controller
-A Spring Boot application that implements basic functionalities of a REST service
+A Spring Boot application that implements a set of APIs.

 ## Prerequisite
 - An IDE that can import a maven project.